umbraco/UmbracoDocs/Tutorials/Custom-Error-Pages/index.md

 ### Are the error pages not working?

 If you set up everything correctly and the error pages are not showing correctly, make sure that you are not using
-- custom [ContentFinders](../../Reference/routing/request-pipeline/IContentFinder/) in your solution
+- Custom [ContentFinders](../../Reference/routing/request-pipeline/IContentFinder/) in your solution,
-- any packages that allow you to customize redirects
+- Any packages that allow you to customize redirects, or
-- rewrite rules in web.config that might interefere with custom error handling
+- Rewrite rules in web.config that might interefere with custom error handling.